- Non-cancerous Breast Conditions

 Link to cancer risk

 Phyllodes tumors are usually not cancer but in rare cases they may be.
-Although as many as a third of these tumors are classified as malignant based on how they look under the microscope, less than 5% of phyllodes tumors overall are clearly true cancers based on spread to other areas, such as the lungs, either when they are diagnosed or later on.
+Although as many as a third of these tumors are classified as malignant based on how they look under the microscope, less than 5% of phyllodes tumors overall are clearly true cancers based on spread to other areas, such as the lungs.

 Because these tumors can come back, close follow-up with frequent breast exams and imaging tests are usually recommended after treatment.